RenderKit/ospray/README.md

     cmake -G "Visual Studio 15 2017 Win64" [-D VARIABLE=value] ..
     cmake --build . --config Release

-Use `-D` to set variables for CMake, e.g. the path to Embree with “`-D embree_DIR=\path\to\embree`”.
+Use `-D` to set variables for CMake, e.g., the path to Embree with “`-D embree_DIR=\path\to\embree`”.

 You can also build only some projects with the `--target` switch.